Dizziness in Lyme Disease: When It’s Not an Ear Problem

 Why Lyme Disease Can Cause Dizziness

-Lyme disease can affect the central and peripheral nervous system, including pathways responsible for balance and spatial orientation.
+Lyme disease can involve both the central and peripheral nervous system, including pathways responsible for balance, spatial orientation, and sensory integration.

-When these systems become dysregulated, patients may develop:
+When these systems become inflamed or dysregulated, patients may develop symptoms that resemble vestibular migraine.

 - Vertigo or spinning sensations